This page provides information about Chaos Scatter in Chaos Vantage.

 Instance count – Determines the exact number of instances to scatter.
 If the Use volume density option is enabled, the scattering is defined by the density (Cube volume).

-Use volume density – When enable, the scattering is defined by the density (Cube vol.)
+Use volume density – When enabled, the scattering is defined by the density (Cube vol.)

 Cube vol. – Multiplies the Instance count value when Use volume density is enabled.